 TheBitcoinStrip.com was founded in 2011 by Nick Hawke.
-The website started out as a side project, which at the time, focused exclusively on Nick’s passion for online poker.
-Its roots in online poker were a result of the industry’s “Black Friday” on April 15th 2011, an event which saw major operators like PokerStars and Full Tilt shut down overnight.
+The website started out with a focus on Bitcoin poker following “Black Friday“, which saw a federal shutdown of all online poker sites in the US on April 15th 2011.
+Major operators like PokerStars and Full Tilt closed overnight.
 As a result, Bitcoin, which was relatively unheard of at the time, took its first steps into the online gambling industry as a means for poker players to get back to the table.
 Initially working with partners such as SealsWithClubs and Carbon Poker, TheBitcoinStrip blossomed as a platform for comparing the best poker tables that Bitcoin had to offer.

 Nick has since embarked on a journey through cryptocurrency gambling that he did not anticipate.
 What started as a humble industry that offered little more than the replacement of fiat deposits and withdrawals, has now moved into smart contract casinos, stablecoin gambling and a vast array of unique games in-between.
 The Bitcoin casino market was then set alight following the unprecedented price rises of 2017/18, in which the price of a single Bitcoin soared from a few hundred dollars to over $20,000.

 Nick is now committed to putting the spotlight on this growing and exciting industry, whilst ensuring integrity of its partners and the enjoyment of its players.
-It is Nick’s opinion that the demand for online gambling with cryptocurrency is in its infancy – we will undoubtedly see more incredible changes in the years ahead.
+It is Nick’s opinion that the demand for online gambling with cryptocurrency is still in its infancy and that we will undoubtedly see more incredible changes in the years ahead.